 5. Magnesium oil (pregnant) essential oils (not, or after first trimester)

 Every night since my second pregnancy I have applied magnesium oil before bed.
 I never had an excruciating calf cramp during that pregnancy.
 I’m only at the beginning of my natural topical pain relief journey.
 Lavender and chamomile is a lovely combination for massaging onto sore muscles.
 It also makes a lovely bath oil.
-This is a whole other topic that I’ll research, experiment with and write up on the blog.

 Please note that it is not recommended to ingest oils during pregnancy or to use essential oils during the first trimester – for the same reasons we try to minimise medicine use in pregnancy, there isn’t enough data to consider it safe.